luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/01-flexbot-design.md

 </blockquote>

-**Optional Durability Rule**: In some games, flexbots with a high number of modules may get out of hand with their high DUR scores.
+**Optional Durability Rule:** In some games, flexbots with a high number of modules may get out of hand with their high DUR scores.
 To balance this out, only apply half of each module’s DUR score after the first core module.
 In the example above, the fighter-rogue-wizard flexbot would have a DUR of 50 (30 + 10 + 10).
 Note that this can lead to some complications when assigning damage taken to individual modules, since the flexbot’s DUR is lower than the total of its individual modules.
 Treat each module as having a reduced DUR until it separates; once removed, its DUR resets to normal but the damage it received also doubles.

 ### Traits and Ware Bonuses